paoloarciaga/visualization_stats-challenge/README.md

 - Quartiles, Outliers, and Box plot
 - Line and Scatter plot
 - Correlation and Regression
-- Final Analysis
+- Final Analysis (can be found at the top of my jupyter notebook, as well as my final python file)

 To fulfill the requirements of this Data Visualization & Statistics Challenge, I applied the skills acquired from class to develop my initial code.
 Additionally, I consulted my tutor for further assistance, aming to troubleshoot my code and verify the functionality of it.
-My tutor was able to help me with the following parts of my code:
+My tutor was able to help me with the following:
-- Using the ‘pd.cut’ function to categorize spending into bins
+- Editing my code to locate the rows which contain mice on each drug and getting the tumor volumes
-- Editing my code to fix my school-size dataframe, as my initial code incorrectly categorized every school as small.
+- Determining outliers by using upper and lower bounds

 The following files can be found in the ‘Pymaceuticals’ folder of this repo:
 - The Jupyter Notebook file (.ipynb) where I practiced my code
 - My final Python file (.py)

-Within the ‘Resources’ folder of this repo, you will find both csv files that I ultimately stored into Pandas DataFrames and merged into a single dataset in order to conduct my analysis.
+Within the ‘data’ folder of this repo, you will find both csv files that I ultimately stored into Pandas DataFrames and merged into a single dataset in order to conduct my analysis.